Etherpod/Ship-Enhancements/README.md

 - **Unlimited Items**: Lets you duplicate items inside the ship.
 This doesn't work on the ship's gravity crystal or items from other mods.
 - **Removable Gravity Crystal**: Lets you detach the ship's gravity crystal and place it somewhere else to create a localized gravity field.
 The removed gravity crystal will have the same strength as it did in the ship.
 - **Gravity Landing Gear**: Adds an interface to the cockpit that controls the new gravity technology built into your ship's landing gear.
 It will stop working if your landing gear is damaged.
+  - The purple switch turns the gravity landing gear on/off.
+  - The green switch inverts the gravity, pushing you away from surfaces instead of pulling you towards them.
 - **Thrust Modulator**: Adds an interface to the cockpit that lets you lower or disproportionately raise the maximum thrust your ship can use.
 Stacks with the smooth thrust option from General Enhancements.
+  - The orange buttons let you set a limit on your maximum thrust.
+  - The two rectangular buttons to the left of the orange buttons control the overdrive.
+Press the green button to disable the safeties, then once the bottom button turns yellow, press it to activate the overdrive.
+It is recommended to buckle up before using overdrive.
 - **Auto Align Controls**: Adds an interface to the cockpit that lets you automatically rotate your ship to face the current lock-on target.
+  - The right button turns auto alignment on/off.
+Lock onto something to use the feature.
+  - The left button controls how your ship faces towards the target.
+Turning it on rotates your ship so that the bottom faces the target, and turning it off rotates the ship so that the cockpit faces the target.
 - **Autopilot Controls**: Adds an interface to the cockpit that lets you control the new features added to the ship's autopilot system.
+  - The interface is divided into two sections: autopilot override (the left 2 buttons) and match velocity override (the right 3 buttons).
+The two buttons that are currently selected control what engaging autopilot or matching velocity will do.
+  - The top left button activates the default autopilot function.
+It will fly towards the lock-on target.
+  - The bottom left button activates orbital autopilot, which will find a stable orbit around the lock-on target.
+  - The center button activates input hold.
+While in recording mode, give the ship a thrust input and turn off recording mode while holding that input.
+It will keep holding that thrust until you turn off input hold.
+  - The top right button activates the default match velocity.
+It will match velocity with whatever your lock-on target is.
+  - The bottom right button activates position hold.
+It will remain at whatever position you activate it at relative to the lock-on target.
 - **Engine Switch**: Controls your ship's power and engine.
 The switch needs to be turned on if you want to fly your ship.
-If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.
+  - If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.

 ## Decoration
 Haven't you ever wished your ship had a little more color?
 - **Ship Light Color**: Changes the color of the ship's interior and exterior lights from a wide variety of options.
 Set this to Divine at your own risk, for mere Hearthians were never meant to see creations blessed by a god.
 - **Interior/Exterior Hull Color**: Select from a variety of colors to change the inside or outside color of your ship.
 Just don't pick Rainbow.
 - **Ship Thruster Flame Color**: Changes the color of the ship's thruster flames as well as the color of the thruster indicator inside of the ship.
-- **Damage Indicator Color**: Changes the color of the ship damage display, the master alarm, and the damage indicator lights.
+- **Damage Indicator Color**: Changes the color of the ship damage display, the master alarm, the reactor, and the damage indicator lights.

+Enabling color blending lets you fade the ship decoration between different colors based on certain parameters.
+For example, I could set it to change the lights to red if the ship is hot and change the lights to blue if the ship is cold.
+Here is an overview on the different parameter options:
+- **Time**: Fades between colors over time.
+- **Fuel**: Changes colors as your fuel gets lower.
+- **Oxygen**: Changes colors as your oxygen gets lower.
+- **Ship Damage %**: Sets the color based on how many ship parts are damaged.
+- **Reactor State**: Sets the color based on the reactor's current state, whether it be undamaged, damaged, or about-to-explode.
+- **Velocity**: Changes colors as your speed changes relative to your current lock-on target.
+- **Gravity**: Changes colors as your ship experiences a stronger gravitational pull.
+- **Temperature**: Changes colors as the environment becomes warmer or colder.
+- **Ship Temperature**: Changes colors as your ship becomes warmer or colder.

 ## Quality of Life
 These are all enabled by default.
 - **Keep Helmet On**: When there is no oxygen present, this prevents the game from removing your helmet when doing things such as piloting the ship or roasting a marshmallow at a campfire.
 - **Show Warning Notifications**: Notifies you in the ship when resources are low or when the outside conditions are becoming dangerous.
 - **Fix Ship Gravity**: Gets rid of that annoying bug where you're trying to land on the Sun Station and you can't move around in your ship because it's holding you against the wall.
+- **Split Ship Lock-on**: Separates your ship lock-on target and your suit lock-on target.
+If you lock onto something while piloting the ship, the ship will continue using that as the target if you exit the seat and lock onto something else.
 - **Always Allow Map Lock-on**: Lets you use the lock-on feature on the map while you're standing on a planet.
 - **Fix Ship Thrust Indicator**: Fixes a bug where the ship's thrust indicator turns off when you stop piloting the ship.
+- **Remove Masi Sticker**: Removes a sticker of Masi Oka that was accidentally added to the ship in a recent Outer Wilds update.
+If you don't see a difference when turning this off and restarting the game, it was probably fixed.

 ## Presets
 In case there are too many settings to deal with, there are some pre-made presets for you to use.
 The settings can still be meddled with after choosing one.